nedbat/coveragepy/doc/index.rst

 .. ifconfig:: not prerelease

-    The latest version is coverage.py 4.1, released May 21st 2016.
+    The latest version is coverage.py 4.2, released July 26th 2016.
 It
     is supported on:

     * Python versions 2.6, 2.7, 3.3, 3.4, 3.5, and 3.6.